userthx1138/intune-for-apple-devices/docs/Managing-Apple-Devices-with-Intune.md

 ## Apps and Books Token

-*The Apps and Books Token (previously known as the Volume Purchase Program or VPP token) enables secure communication between Apple Business Manager or Apple School Manager and the MDM for the management of Apps and Book licensing*
+*The Apps and Books Token (previously known as the Volume Purchase Program or VPP token) enables secure communication between Apple Business Manager or Apple School Manager and the Device Management Service for the management of Apps and Book licensing*
 <br>